Kaspersky vs Avast: which antivirus is better?

 Kaspersky vs Avast: which offers better protection?

-Kaspersky | Avast | |
+| Avast | Kaspersky | |

 As if that’s not already impressive, they received the maximum possible results for protection, performance, and usability.
-During the period from September to October of 2021, both providers managed to block 100% of threats.
+During the period from July to August 2025, Kaspersky was slightly more effective and blocked 100% of threats.
+On the other hand, Avast blocked around 99% of threats.

 However, it's worth mentioning that while independent lab results are positive, Avast, once a popular choice, ran into trouble when it was revealed that its free version collected and sold user data, causing major privacy concerns.